rsanchez-dv/Sentiment_Analysis/README.md

 ![A zoomed in version of the same distribution chart now focusing on 0 - 2000 characters](./resources/distribution_of_review_length_trimmed.png)

-In order to produce a viable word cloud, I've had to process all of the text in the sample to remove special characters and stop words from NLTK to produce a viable string to be used in word cloud.
-Below is a visualization of all of the key words found in the positive reviews.
+In order to produce a viable word cloud, I've had to process all of the text in the sample to remove special characters and stop words from NLTK to produce a viable string to be used in the word cloud.
+Below is a visualization of all of the keywords found in the positive reviews.

 ![Created a word cloud from the positive words after cleaning](./resources/wordCloud_positive.png)